notedwin-dev/storyforge-ai/CHARACTER_CONSISTENCY.md

 # Character-Consistent Scene Generation

-This enhancement adds image-to-image functionality to StoryForge AI for maintaining character consistency across all story scenes.
+This enhancement adds image-to-image functionality to TaleCraft AI for maintaining character consistency across all story scenes.

 ## Features